Appliance Repair Business Insurance

 Commercial umbrella insurance

 Umbrella insurance provides a safety net and helps appliance repair technicians meet contractual demands for higher limits.
-When the underlying policy reaches its limit, commercial umbrella insurance provides additional coverage, up to the limit of your umbrella policy.
+When the underlying policy reaches its limit, commercial umbrella insurance activates to cover any costs over that limit.

 The cost of commercial umbrella insurance depends primarily on the amount of coverage you purchase.